fernandops26/litoshow-vscode-extension/README.md

 | --------------------------- | -------- | ----------- | ------------------------------------------------------------------------------------------ | --- |
 | `litoshow.actionsPerSecond` | number   | 50          | Specifies how many sequences of actions will be played per second.
 Minimun 1 maximun 1000. |     |

-## Telemetry

-Litoshow collects usage data to improve our products and services.

 ## **Feedback, Support, and Community**

 If you love Litoshow, have an issue, or want to request a feature, let us now directly on our <a href='https://discord.gg/f3FWAB5spU' target="_blank">Discord server</a>.
 Also you have it available clicking on the tab “Support & Help”.